By Mark Young and Julian Wittkamp

 The dueling speeches in Moscow and Warsaw.

 Although nothing was explicitly mentioned in the recent proposal, on the face of it, it is fairly clear what a Chinese-negotiated proposal peace agreement would entail.
 Following the principles of win-win, we award Crimea and perhaps an additional slice of the Donbas to Putin.

 Zelensky is given security guarantees that are almost like being in NATO and can also eventually join the EU.
 The UN or Red Cross monitor the troop withdrawal and all parties leave the field with their dignity intact.
 What is not to like?

 But surely there is something missing here.
 Is it acceptable to reward Putin in any way for the grievous harm his brazen aggression has caused?
 Does he not owe Ukraine some kind of compensation?
 Peace is important, but not peace at any price.
 What about justice?

-Some possible insights are available from the considerable literature of “just war theory”.
+Some possible insights are available from the considerable literature on “just war theory”.
 In reflecting on whether war can ever be morally justified, ethicists differentiate between three questions:

 The water is murky but let’s generously grant that if only from the Russian perspective this conflict can be deemed “just”.

-If a long line of international war correspondents, independent NGOS and now officially the US government are to be believed, none of that has been honored here, and we are dealing with “crimes against humanity”.
+If a long line of international war correspondents, independent NGOs and now officially the US government are to be believed, none of that has been honoured here, and we are dealing with “crimes against humanity”.
 So clearly a justice issue is present.

 Here as well there is clearly a justice issue: as we say in retail, “if you break it, you buy (pay for) it.
 “That is still to be negotiated.